 What Is A Getting Off Gas Project?

-CORENA has a special fund for “Getting off fossil gas projects” and would love to hear from organisations seeking to replace gas appliances with efficient electric options.
+CORENA has a special fund for “Getting off gas projects” and would love to hear from organisations seeking to replace gas appliances with efficient electric options.

 We can also help you develop a business case for the upgrade by working out your carbon and cost savings as well as other technical advice.